Voidly/dotfiles/README.md

 # voidy's dotfiles

-It includes some dotfiles that I always use.
+Including some dotfiles which I always use.

 ##vim